 - poor people appear rich

-- why do rich people dress
+- why do rich people dress poor

-- rich people who dont look rich
+- why do black people try to look rich